Skip to content

 Modern software development relies heavily on continuous integration and continuous delivery (CI/CD).
 Testing needs to be integrated into every phase of the SDLC to keep pace.
 This approach, often referred to as "shift-left testing," ensures that testing is an integral part of development, not an afterthought.
 This continuous testing approach, combined with automation, is a hallmark of modern software testing methodologies.
 Embrace CI/CD and integrate testing seamlessly into your workflow to create a feedback loop that allows for quicker identification and resolution of issues, leading to faster release cycles and higher-quality software.
 This proactive approach ensures your software is constantly validated, reducing the risk of unexpected problems.

-Manual vs. Automated Testing: Find the Right Balance
+Manual vs. Automated Testing: Striking the Right Balance

 Finding the sweet spot between manual and automated testing is key to an effective QA strategy.
 Neither approach is a perfect solution, and understanding their strengths and weaknesses will help you make informed decisions.